hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Austria's population is around 8.9 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/austria-population), the population density in Austria is 109 poeple per km2.
 - Roughly 73% of people speak English in Austria.
 - Since 2015, an average of 147k people have immigrated to Austria every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_Austria) page, 55% of people are Christians (Catholics) in Austria.

 ---

 I tried to provide good quality content for you; hope you learned a few things and came close to making a decision.